apalmk/EDAV/README.md

 Conext for question 3: The bankability of the directors (in our analysis) is measured by the revenues their movies generated.
 The higher the revenue, higher the bankability.

-To look at the final results please see the Analysis and Results section.
+To look at the final results please see the Analysis and Results folder.
 It has a html file which contains our entire analysis and findings.